ronrain/Campus-Connect-front-end/README.md

 ## Deployment Link 🌐

-Check out the deployed version of CampusConnect by clicking [here](http://127.0.0.1:5174/profile/bookings).
+Check out the deployed version of CampusConnect by clicking [here](https://campus-connect1.netlify.app/).

+You can access our back-end API from this URL [here](https://campus-connect-back-end.fly.dev/).

 ## What's CampusConnect All About? 🌟